hilbix/macshim/README.md

 - Very simple option parsing, so do not combine one letter options.
 - POSIX way of options parsing, options must strictly come before args.

+> This here is for being able to write scripts, which run under Mac and Linux the same way.
+> It is not meant to be able to run any Linux-script correctly under MacOS.
+>
+> So if you find some script which uses the commands a way which is not understood, and this can be fixed some way by changing the script, this is no bug here.
+> So the script must be made Mac-aware, which, thanks to this scrips, usually only means to reorder the arguments the POSIX way and properly split up single letter options.
+> (Doing things POSIXly correct improves things anyway.
+Splitting up single letter arguments is an annoyance, but nevertheless removes complexity from scripts here.)

 ## Usage

 ```